QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Comparing Hashes in the Private Setting ( - to )

 The (public) solution mentioned above does not guarantee privacy as $O$ can perform a dictionary attack (i.e. tries all possible hashes of the input space) and recover the plain representations, especially when the dictionary has a computationally reasonable size, e.g. in the case of gaze estimation.
 Note that, even if the plain representations do not include the appearance and the raw images cannot be reconstructed \cite{elfares24privateeyes} (via our data minimization step of disentanglement), $O$ can still deduce information beyond the (mis)matching samples such as the number of samples in $R$'s dataset, the semantic meaning of all other samples, the plaintext labels, the kind of error (if any)... etc. Therefore, a better solution is to use a cryptographic solution with formal provable guarantees -- private set intersection (PSI), where both parties interactively compute the intersection (i.e. one party cannot compute the intersection without the other party's help, e.g. mitigating dictionary attacks).
+However, since PSI usually come with a computational overhead or a drop in utility, we, therefore, present several versions of \methodName~ with different tradeoffs between efficiency (i.e. runtime and communication), privacy, and utility.

 We assume a semi-honest (a.k.a. honest-but-curious) security model, i.e. parties will not deviate from the defined protocol; however, they might try to learn possible information from the legitimately received messages.
 Note that, in this work, an adversary refers to the main parties $R$ and $O$.